Secret Story (French TV series) season 2

-Secret Story was the second edition of the French version of the reality show Big Brother carrying on from the previous similar show, Loft Story.
-It aired on TF1 and was presented by the same presenter of Loft Story and Secret story 1, Benjamin Castaldi.
+Secret Story was the second edition of the French reality show Secret Story.
+It aired on TF1 and was presented by the same presenter of Loft Story and Secret Story 1, Benjamin Castaldi.
 The series started on 27 June 2008, when 15 people entered a purpose-built house on the outskirts of Paris.

 Principle

 The principle is similar to that of Loft Story.
 The contestants are kept locked away for 10 weeks in a house, called "La Maison des Secrets" (the House of Secrets) measuring 1600m² styled on the UK Big Brother house including a swimming pool, jacuzzi, a lounge, a big bedroom divided by a shattered glass, bathroom with showers and 5 secrets room (Crystal room, Love cave, Museum of Secrets, White Room, Bedsit [like BBUK5]).
 All of the rooms are installed with cameras, (except the toilet due to a law imposed by the Conseil Supérieur de l'audiovisuel).
 The Voice speaks to the contestants at times, and acts like "Big Brother" in other countries.
 Each contestant has to conceal a secret.
 Everyone else has to try and discover it.
 If a contestant does, that contestant wins the jackpot of the contestant whose secret they have guessed.
 Each secret is worth €10,000.
 Each Tuesday, 2 contestants are nominated and put up against the public vote to be evicted on the Friday.
 The girls and boys nominate the opposite sex, alternating weekly.